waltermyersiii/kubernetes-the-hard-way-on-azure/docs/13-smoke-test.md

 In this lab you will complete a series of tasks to ensure your Kubernetes cluster is functioning correctly.

 Walter's bash Note: If you got here, then excellent.
-If you see some crashing behavior of your pods as I did, they do restart and you should be able to successfully complete the smoke test.
+If you see some crashing behavior of your pods as I did, it does restart and you should be able to successfully complete the smoke test.
 Let me know if you have any issues or if everything works as I didn't go back and start from scratch after fixing the issues as I went along.

 ## Data Encryption